nwchemgit/nwchem-wiki/MP2.md

 seven orbitals would be frozen (the oxygen 1*s*, and the silicon 1*s*, 2*s* and 2*p*).

+### Number of orbitals considered "core" in the "freeze by atoms" algorithm

 | Period | Elements | Core Orbitals                                                                              | Number of Core |
 | ------ | -------- | ----------------------------------- | -------------- |